arduino/docs-content/content/hardware/09.kits/maker/plug-and-make-kit/datasheet/datasheet.md

 This equipment should be installed and operated with a minimum distance of 20 cm between the radiator and your body.

 French:
-Lors de l’ installation et de l’ exploitation de ce dispositif, la distance entre le radiateur et le corps est d ’au moins 20 cm.
+Lors de l’installation et de l’exploitation de ce dispositif, la distance entre le radiateur et le corps est d’au moins 20 cm.

 **Important:** The operating temperature of the EUT can’t exceed 85 ℃ and shouldn’t be lower than -40 ℃.

 Hereby, Arduino S.r.l. declares that this product is in compliance with essential requirements and other relevant provisions of Directive 2014/53/EU.
 This product is allowed to be used in all EU member states.

 # Company Information

 | Company name    | Arduino SRL                                   |
 |-----------------|-----------------------------------------------|
 | Company Address | Via Andrea Appiani, 25 - 20900 MONZA（Italy)  |

 # Reference Documentation

 | Ref                       | Link                                                                                                                                                                                           |
 | ------------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | Arduino IDE (Desktop)     | [https://www.arduino.cc/en/Main/Software](https://www.arduino.cc/en/Main/Software)                                                                                                             |